Os Mutantes and Gilberto Gil circa 1967. Photo courtesy of Iconographia archive

-On March the 28th, 1968, students in Rio de Janeiro began protesting against the high price of food in a student restaurant called the Calabouço.
-The military regime set up by an earlier coup d'état was in its fourth year of power and president Costa e Silva’s authoritarian rule had begun to take hold.
+On March 28, 1968, students in Rio de Janeiro began protesting against the high price of food in a student restaurant called the Calabouço.
+The military regime set up by an earlier coup d'état was in its fourth year of power and President Costa e Silva’s authoritarian rule had begun to take hold.
 During the protests, a Brazilian teenage student named Edson Luis was shot in the chest at point-blank range by the military police, who showed up to disperse the protesters.
-In the wake of his death, several anti-military demonstrations were held across Brazil, the largest being
+In the wake of his death, several antimilitary demonstrations were held across Brazil, the largest being

-VICE: Hi Marcelo.
-How’s São Paulo right now?
+VICE: How’s São Paulo right now?
 What are your thoughts on the current demonstrations?

 Sure.
 Going back a few decades, can we talk about the political climate in which Tropicália was born?

-Os Mutantes performing at Fundação Padre Anchieta, a Brazilian organisation for educational radio and television programmes, in 1969.
+Os Mutantes performing at Fundação Padre Anchieta, a Brazilian organization for educational radio and television programmes, in 1969.

 Interestingly, the left wing at the time was against the Tropicalists.
 Why was that?

-Gilberto Gil and Caetono Veloso (front centre) at the March of A Hundred Thousand.
-(Photo courtesy of CPDoc Jornal do Brasil)
+Gilberto Gil and Caetono Veloso (front center) at the March of A Hundred Thousand.
+Photo courtesy of CPDoc Jornal do Brasil

 Can we expand on cultural anthropophagy?
-It was major influence on Tropicália, right?
+It was a major influence on Tropicália, right?

 To take in all the virtues of others?